 Richard studied law at Hull University and qualified as a solicitor in 1983.
 He started his career as a commercial litigator, with employment law emerging as his specialist interest.

 Richard’s commercial litigation experience gives him a perspective in dealing with employment disputes which is unusual among employment lawyers.
-He is widely recognised for his strategic approach and known for providing clients with pragmatic, commercial solutions no matter how complex the problem.
+Described by The Legal 500 UK as “highly experienced”, he is widely recognised for his strategic approach and known for providing clients with pragmatic, commercial solutions no matter how complex the problem.

 Richard advises on all aspects of employment law, including:

 - wrongful and unfair dismissal claims

 - the protection of business confidential information including restrictive covenants, confidentiality, garden leave, and the duties of employees, directors and partners not to compete unfairly

 - discrimination issues

 - advising, often in conjunction with the our Corporate & Commercial team, on employment issues arising from corporate re-structuring and acquisitions/disposals, especially the application of TUPE and complex redundancies.

 In addition to his employment law work, Richard continues acting as a commercial litigator and heads the Royds Withy King team which successfully argued the leading case on aggregation of claims governed by the Solicitors Minimum Terms and Conditions.